Curious about the best baits for your mice problem in 2018?

 Only once you have addressed the cultural and mechanical aspects of a pest problem, then treatment options such as mice baits can be evaluated.

-Pellet mice bait formulation is normally contained in packets that are placed in the mice station.
-Mice are nibblers, they will chew through the paper and the pellets are often displaced or fall out of the mice station exposing the toxic product to non-target animals or humans.
+- Pellet Baits: We don't recommended pellets as mice tend to nibble on these baits chew through the paper and the pellets are often displaced or fall out of the mice station exposing the toxic product to non-target animals or humans.

-Final Blox, Contrac Blox, Victor Multi-kill Block and First Strike Soft packs (if the climate will work with it) are all great single feeding baits and all have listed antidotes on the label.
+Final Blox, Contrac Blox, Victor Multi-kill Block and First Strike Soft packs are all great single feeding baits and all have listed antidotes on the label.

 In short, yes, mice baits ARE dangerous.